growthbook/growthbook/packages/back-end/test/integrations/README.md

 You will need:

 1. To set up local/cloud (for now) MySQL, Postgres, Presto DBs and have BigQuery and Snowflake instances with data loaded from the back-end data generator (see the back-end README for instructions on how to create and load this data).
-2. A `.env` file that looks like the following, replacing XXX with the appropriate values for the databases you set up in step 1:
+2. A `.env` file that lives in this folder that looks like the following, replacing XXX with the appropriate values for the databases you set up in step 1:

 ```
 export MYSQL_TEST_HOST=XXX